kbbodner/cefi_shortcourse_students_2023/CaseStudy_Fisheries/Group_1_work/README_FISHERIES.md

 ### Model 3: Power model with an environmental covariate

-This alternate model is an extension to the previous power model that includes the average sea surface temperatures as an environmental covariate:
+This alternate model is an extension to the previous power model that includes the average sea surface temperatures as an environmental covariate.
+Brooke Davis suggested to take the average of April ($apesst$), May ($maesst$), and June ($jnesst$) sea surface temperatures.
+This average ($Esst$) is commonly employed by fisheries scientists.

 $$
 R_i = A S_i^{B+gEsst_{i}}